imzqqq/chat/website/spec/content/client-server-api/modules/room_upgrades.md

     technical limitations of servers not being able to impersonate people from other homeservers.
-Additionally, servers should not transfer state events which are sensitive to who sent them, such as events outside of the Chat namespace where clients may rely on the sender to match certain criteria.
+Additionally, servers should not transfer state events which are sensitive to who sent them, such as events outside of the Matrix namespace where clients may rely on the sender to match certain criteria.

 4. Moves any local aliases to the new room.